rashminayakmdb/Purview/README.md

     - DATABASE_TO_WATCH - Name of the MongoDB Database you created in Step 1.
     - CLIENT_ID : Client_ID which you got from Step 2D
     - CLIENT_SECRET : Client_secret which you got from Step 2D
-    - TENANT_ID: Follow Steps in [get your tenant id](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant)
+    - TENANT_ID: Go to Azure portal -> Microsoft Purview account -> Properties -> Copy the "Managed identity tenant ID"
     - GUID:
     - FULLY_QUALIFIED_NAME: Go to Azure portal -> Microsoft Purview account.
 Click on 'Open Microsoft Purview governance portal'.
-Click on Browse assets -> By Source Type and copy the fully_qualified name.
+Click on Browse assets -> By Source Type and copy the "fully_qualified name".
-    - ENDPOINT: Go to Azure portal -> Microsoft Purview account -> Properties -> Copy the Atlas endpoint
+    - ENDPOINT: Go to Azure portal -> Microsoft Purview account -> Properties -> Copy the "Atlas endpoint"

   - Go to Extensions on the left menu and type "MongoDB" and install the extension for MongoDB.
   - Go to Extensions on the left menu and type "Azure"